quasiquoting/knot/README.md

 Knot files are written in Markdown.

-They will use the `######`-style H6 to denote potential code blocks.
-If the name of the block starts with `file:` then a file with that name will be written (relative to the source document).
+They will use the `######`-style H6 to denote potential code sections.
+If the name of the section starts with `file:` then a file with that name will be written (relative to the source document).

-Two types of code blocks are supported: indented code blocks (typical of Markdown) and GitHub Flavored Markdown's fenced code blocks.
+Two types of code sections are supported: indented code sections (typical of Markdown) and GitHub Flavored Markdown's fenced code blocks.

 Code expansion also uses `######`.
 As with other literate programming tools, indentation is maintained.
 However, there is a feature that I